5 Signs That You Need A Mental Day Off From Work

 Mental health issues are one of the biggest hurdles in the competitive business world.
 According to a study by who, it is found that anxiety, depression, Ptsd, and other mental health conditions cost the economy trillions of dollars every year.
 Although most companies have policies for mental health care, it is still hard for employees to take paid time off or take a break from it.
 For this reason, employers should take every measure to check up on their employee’s mental health.

 To tackle this issue, companies nowadays have many solutions.
-These can be mental health sessions, active lifestyle, better nutrition, etc. One more concept widely used is encouraging a mental day off.
+These can be mental health sessions, active lifestyle, better, etc. One more concept widely used is encouraging a mental day off.

 What is a Mental Day Off?

 A workplace environment demands efficiency and effectiveness at all times.
 It often gives rise to work stress and deteriorating mental health.
 Poor mental health can affect your physical health, and its physical symptoms should be considered a sign for you to take a day off.

 A mental health day is a day off work or leaves of absence taken by an employee to look after their mental health.

 It is not a sick leave wherein an employee takes a day off to get well.
 Instead, it is time off for mental health of one's own to rejuvenate oneself from the long work hours.

 Given its applicability and viability in the current business scenario, mental day-offs are essential for these three reasons.

 Everybody needs a mental health day off.
 Calling for a sick day when you're feeling extra weary should be a key factor in any organization's stress management plans or employee wellness programs.
 Employees' health is not confined to just physical but their mental health as well, and keeping an eye on your employees' health condition should be a priority to prevent burnout and high-stress levels.